Player's Profile

 History

-2006-07: In his first year in the USHL, Patterson suited up for Cedar Rapids, posting a 20-5-3 record with a 2.91 GAA and a .913 save percentage (2nd in league).
+2006-07: In his first year in the USHL, Kent Patterson suited up for Cedar Rapids, posting a 20-5-3 record with a 2.91 GAA and a .913 save percentage (2nd in league).
 He was named to the USHL All-Rookie Team for his efforts this season.

 2007-08: The net-minder missed much of the season to an injury, but still managed to post a 10-6-1 record with the Cedar Rapids RoughRiders (USHL), his second year with the club.
 His 2.49 goals against average was an improvement over last year and he again posted a .912 save percentage.
 Expect to see him with Minnesota (WCHA) for 2008-09.